ielbadisy/healthdata/README.md

 ## Installation

-You can install the development version of healthdata like so:
+You can install the healthdata package like so:

 ``` r
 #install.packages("devtools")